 While the GRB maintains control over the country’s games, one thing that it struggles to regulate is mobile gaming.
 With its convoluted approval process and the sheer number of mobile gaming apps that are created every day, controlling the flow is something of a problem, rendering the GRB akin to a buckling dam.
 Apple and Google have both side-stepped the issue by simply not selling to the Korean market.

 In 2011 South Korea introduced a curfew imposed on children under 16, preventing them from playing online games between the hours of midnight and 6am and, with the rise in mobile gaming, many parental associations are calling to extend this curfew to mobile phones.
-Indeed, in 2013 the curfew will be extended to gamers playing networked games on their mobiles.
+Indeed, in 2013 was extended to gamers playing networked games on their mobiles.

 Possible Issues with Localizing a Game into Korean